Big Lagoon State Park: You’ll Love Camping Here

 Gulf Islands National Seashore Fort Pickens makes for a fun day trip when visiting the area.
 Fort Pickens is roughly an hour away from Big Lagoon State Park and is another area of Gulf Islands.

-Tips on What to Pack for the Beach
+Tips on What To Pack for the Beach

-Sun shirt or Rashguard – along with our swimsuits, we both wear sun shirts.
+Sunshirt or Rashguard – Along with our swimsuits, we both wear sunshirts.
 We’ve learned (the hard way) that spending multiple days on the water can ruin a vacation if you don’t protect your skin.

-Hats – we always both wear a hat and sunglasses.
+Hats – We always both wear a hat and sunglasses.

-Final Thoughts on Camping at Big Lagoon State Park
+Our Experience Camping at Big Lagoon State Park

 We camped here for 3-days in mid-May 2022 and loved it.
 We thought it was one of the best campgrounds near Pensacola (our other favorite is Fort Pickens).